FluentLenium/FluentLenium/docs/docs/configuration.md

 This list of way to configure fluentlenium is ordered by priority.
 If a value is defined for a property in an element, lower ways will just be ignored.

-You may implement additionnal ways to read configuration property by implementing another
+You may implement additional ways to read configuration property by implementing another
 ```ConfigurationFactory``` and set the new configuration factory class name in the ```configurationFactory``` property.

 ## Configuration examples